sanjay-azad/en/index.md

 Global warming[^1] is a big threat - not just in terms of rising water levels but also the amount of heat India is facing in past couple of years.
 This poses a tremendous opportunity to capitalise on the excess energy we are receiving from the sun.

 Indian culture and history has been a source of fascination to me.
-Its traditional and ancient knowledge system woven into the fabric of mythology and religious philosophies are astounding.
+Its traditional and ancient knowledge system woven into the fabric of mythology and religious philosophies (spirituality) are astounding.
 They can prove to be a disruptive technology for human cognition in today's world of chaos and sufferings.

 I am a student of science and is a proud critical thinker and seeker of knowledge.